MaBeuLux88/mongodb-3.6-demos/README.md

 # How to Use

 ## Creating the network
+ * Go to 0-docker-image to build the python base docker image we need with `./docker-build.sh`
  * Go to 1-network and execute `create.sh`
  * If need be, you can remove the network by using `clean.sh`